Research Areas

 Extant Pinus seed cone

-This project involves: morphology & anatomy of living species, developmental gene expression, fossil descriptions, fossil databasing, phylogenetics, divergence-time estimation
+This project involves: morphology & anatomy of living species, fossil descriptions, fossil databasing, phylogenetics, divergence-time estimation

 Palm macroevolution